 Here is what I have found about what colleges like to see on homeschool transcripts.

 1) Solid GPA.

-We have the luxury of teaching for mastery, so my high schooler can spend 1 hour or 3 hours per day mastering algebra equations or chemical formulas if need be.
-He can stick with it until he has solid mastery.
+We have the luxury of teaching for mastery, so your high schoolers can spend 1 hour or 3 hours per day mastering algebra equations or chemical formulas if need be.
+They can stick with it until they have solid mastery.
 Then his test scores and papers look good.

 2) Strong SAT or ACT Scores.

 Not all colleges require these, but those that do look for competitive scores.
-My high schooler is working on SAT vocabulary and reading challenging books- even over summer break.
-Next year he’ll do a prep course.
-(My kids’ favorite SAT prep is SATs for Dummies – take a look at their cool cheat sheet.)
+My high schoolers worked on SAT vocabulary with FreeRice.com and reading challenging books- even over summer break.

 3) Academic Challenge.